-The main objective of the IMBRSea Professional Practice is to become familiar with different workplace functions and roles expected for a particular profession.
-The Professional Practice should allow the student to understand how knowledge acquired during schooling may be applied to solving problems in real world situations.
-Through the Professional Practice the student will be immersed in the working environment and will get acquainted with the real-life job world.
-They may also be engaged in NGOs for their Professional Practice thereby achieving gains in service learning.
+The main objective of the IMBRSea Professional Practice (PP) is to become familiar with different workplace functions and roles expected for a particular profession.
+The Professional Practice should allow the student to understand how knowledge acquired during schooling may be applied to solving problems in real-world situations.
+Through the Professional Practice, the student will be immersed in the working environment and will get acquainted with real-life job scenarios.
+They may also be engaged in NGOs or Consultancy companies, for their Professional Practice, thereby achieving gains in service learning.